 Like just about any 1980s child, I grew up watching TV.
-And not just the occasional commercial-free documentary for its educational content.
-We’re talking Looney Toons, Nickelodeon shows with the apparent sole purpose of broadcasting green slime dumped on people’s heads, and the same Disney movies hundreds of times over.
+Lots of Looney Toons, the same Disney movies hundreds of times over, and plenty of Nickelodeon shows with the apparent sole purpose of broadcasting green slime dumped on people’s heads.
 Most kids I grew up with did the same, and I don’t recall anyone worrying too much about it.

 By the time I became a parent myself, this unremarkable pastime had become controversial.
 Are kids watching too much TV today?
 How much TV were kids supposed to watch?
 How do other types of “screen time” fit in?
 When could they start watching?

-We didn’t give it lot of thought until our second child was born and suddenly Netflix became everyone’s best friend.
-We fell into a habit of our toddler wanting to watch a show as soon as she woke up and once we turned it on, she was no longer interested in doing the things she previously loved, like going to the park or helping us cook.
+Then our second child was born and suddenly Netflix became everyone’s best friend.
+With so much of my attention on the baby, we fell into a habit of our toddler wanting to watch a show as soon as she woke up and never wanting to turn it off.
+Once she was in front of a show, she was no longer interested in doing the things she previously loved, like going to the park or helping us cook.
 Our lives were devolving into a constant battle over TV.
 It went on for a couple of months.
 It didn’t seem healthy.

 So we tried something new.
 Something radical.
 We cut out screens cold turkey.

 What did we do instead?

 We did art projects.

 We wandered around Target.

 We read more books.